brianhouse/art_and_code/units/2_indeterminacy/description.md

 - help each other
 - think of how you'll change what you're doing in response to feedback -->
+## Sketch #2

+In this sketch, you will explore indeterminacy as a means of making visual art with code.
+Your result can be abstract or representational (or a combination of the two).
+Use shapes together with loops (use more than one) and the `random` function.
+Pay special attention to layering.
+Not all parameters should be random, and by being intentional about the ranges of numbers you choose, create a sense of structure or composition in your image.

+Turn in the contents of your sketch folder to Google Classroom (first remember to save it, include `save("output.png")` as the last line of your sketch to make sure an image file is present, and run it a few times until you get a version you like).
+In addition, upload a document that includes your title and a [3-sentence description](../../resources/description_guidelines.md) that explains how you'd like us to approach the result.

 ## Concept